apecosm/python-apecosm/doc/data_extract.rst

     spatial_integral_phy2 = apecosm.spatial_mean_to_integral(spatial_mean_phy2)
     spatial_integral_phy2

 There is also the possibility to control the depth at which the average is performed and the domain used for the averaging.
 For instance, to compute the average between 0 and 200m over the domain defined above:

 .. ipython:: python

     spatial_0_200_reg_mean_phy2 = apecosm.extract_ltl_data(ltl_data,
                                                            mesh, 'PHY2',
-                                                           mask_dom=domain,
+                                                           mask_dom=domain_ds['domain_1'],
                                                            depth_min=0,
                                                            depth_max=200)
     spatial_0_200_reg_mean_phy2